According to the province’s bi-weekly respiratory illness surveillance report, COVID-19 has decreased in Saskatchewan.

 These are only lab-confirmed cases and not rapid antigen test-confirmed cases.

 The province warns that rates should be interpreted with caution because they do not include cases detected by home rapid-antigen test kits.

-Of those aged five years and older, 17 per cent have received their latest booster dose in the last six months.
-With the exception of Regina, all areas of the province have less than 50% of their population up-to-date for COVID-19 vaccines.
-Only 21 per cent of individuals aged 12+ years have received a bivalent booster dose.
-Less than half of individuals aged 50+ have had more than one booster dose (47 per cent).
+Of those aged five years and older, 8.6% have received their latest dose in the last six months.
+Except for Regina, all areas of the province have less than 50% of their population up-to-date for COVID-19 vaccines.

 The report also included the school absenteeism data.
-School absenteeism is the proportion of scheduled children who were absent from class due to illness.
-School-illness absenteeism remained stable over the last four reporting weeks.
-The data indicated that 9.9 per cent of Saskatchewan students were absent due to illness in the week of April 2 to 8, and 12.3 per cent in the most week of March 26 to April 1.
-The most common cause was the common cold.
+The data indicated 9.7 per cent of Saskatchewan students were absent due to illness in the week of Oct 15 to 21, which slightly increased from 7.4 per cent in the most the week of Oct.
+8 to 14.

 The report standardizes the epidemiological information required for respiratory illness surveillance and risk management and will be issued bi-weekly during respiratory illness season.